Downtown in Boston in Suffolk County, Massachusetts — The American Northeast (New England)

 Topics.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Colonial Era • Military.
 A significant historical date for this entry is March 23, 1655.

 Location.
 42° 21.51′ N, 71° 3.594′ W. Marker is in Boston, Massachusetts, in Suffolk County.
 It is in Downtown.
-Marker is on Tremont Street just north of School Street, on the right when traveling north.
+It is on Tremont Street just north of School Street, on the right when traveling north.
 The marker can is located in King's Chapel Burying Ground.
 Touch for map.
 Marker is in this post office area: Boston MA 02108, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The First Governor (a few steps from this marker); Pilgrims and Patriots (within shouting distance of this marker); Welcome to King’s Chapel Burying Ground (within shouting distance of this marker); William Dawes Jr. (within shouting distance of this marker); King’s Chapel Burial Ground (within shouting distance of this marker); The Ice King, the Castle Captain, and the She-Merchant (within shouting distance of this marker); Life and Death in Colonial Boston (within shouting distance of this marker); The Chevalier de Saint Sauveur (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: The First Governor (a few steps from this marker); Pilgrims and Patriots (within shouting distance of this marker); Welcome to Kings Chapel Burying Ground (within shouting distance of this marker); William Dawes Jr. (within shouting distance of this marker); Kings Chapel Burial Ground (within shouting distance of this marker); The Ice King, the Castle Captain, and the She-Merchant (within shouting distance of this marker); Life and Death in Colonial Boston (within shouting distance of this marker); The Chevalier de Saint Sauveur (within shouting distance of this marker).
 Touch for a list and map of all markers in Boston.

 Credits.
-This page was last revised on January 30, 2023.
+This page was last revised on October 1, 2025.
 It was originally submitted on January 30, 2023, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 70 times since then and 12 times this year.
+This page has been viewed 282 times since then and 33 times this year.
 Photos: 1, 2. submitted on January 30, 2023, by Devry Becker Jones of Washington, District of Columbia.